This site requires a more recent version of Adobe Flash Player to function properly.

 Smartphone and Tablet Usage on the Rise

 The mobile revolution would have a big role to play in the way Google search is utilized.
 Smartphone and tablet capabilities are improving by leaps and bounds.
 This includes personal usage like finding restaurants and utilizing maps and GPS (Global Positioning System), as well as professional uses such as sending/receiving e-mails and making presentations.
-As bandwidths increase in emerging markets, mobile device functionality is expected to come at par with PC's in the next 4-5 years.
+As bandwidths increase in emerging markets, mobile device functionality is expected to come at par with PCs in the coming years.
 This should lead to a substantial increase in the number of mobile devices in use globally.

 High Search Monetization on Mobile